MyPureCloud/developer-center-blog/2023-05-08RamSBlog/index.md

 ---

 ## Introduction
-Synoptia is a Genesys Cloud Service used in Genesys Agent Assist to automatically summarize conversations between customers and agents.
+Generative AI is used in Genesys Agent Assist to automatically summarize conversations between customers and agents.
 The service processes the entire conversation in near real time as part of the agent After Call Work (ACW).
 The first version supports English only, additional languages are being considered.
 This service is the first Generative AI component built by the Genesys Cloud team.
 This [article](https://help.mypurecloud.com/articles/create-a-conversation-summary-with-genesys-agent-assist/) describes how Generative AI is used in Agent Assist to create an automatic summary.

 ## Modeling Approach
 As we all know, since 2019, Transformers based approaches (such as OpenAI’s GPT, GPT-3 and now GPT-4) have taken the NLP world by storm.
 GPT-3 was built to handle back and forth conversations and cover a wide range of applications – writing a blog, an email, a song, and more.
 By putting a UI on top of GPT-3, OpenAI brought the power of Generative AI to the masses.